jeroennoten/Laravel-AdminLTE/README.md

     composer require jeroennoten/laravel-adminlte
     ```

-2. Install the package using the command:
+2. Install the package using the command (For fresh laravel installations):

     ```
     php artisan adminlte:install